mexalizate/redmexa/README.md

 You can access Django from [http://agir.local:8000][django-server] and Mailhog from [http://agir.local:8025][mailhog].

+Once the vagrant machine and the django server are up, you must install frontend dependencies through `npm clean-install` then build frontend assets either in development mode (by launching `npm run watch`) or in production mode (with `npm run build`).
-Webpack dev server listens on port 3000.
+NB: Webpack dev server listens on port 3000, so be sure that the 3000 port is not being used.

 Initial migrations are automatically applied, and some fake data has been loaded up.
 You can connect directly connect to the [django admin][django-admin] using the